You are your child's first teacher!

 Children are born learners and the get ready to read years before they go to school.

-- Children develop much of their capacity for learning in the first three years of life.
+Children develop much of their capacity for learning in the first three years of life.

-- Children with books in the home have a better chance for a good start in school.
+Children with books in the home have a better chance for a good start in school.

-- Children who enjoy being read to are more likely to want to learn to read themselves.
+Children who enjoy being read to are more likely to want to learn to read themselves.

 Help your child get ready to read with these simple activities.

 When you read, talk, sing, and play with your child, you're stimulating the growth of your child's brain and building the connections that will become the building blocks for reading and for life-long learning.

-For Parents and Caregivers
+Resources for Parents and Caregivers

 Parent and early childhood education for families with children between birth and kindergarten age.